Santa Clara County Name Change – Process & Steps

 There is a very large Passport Office in Santa Clara County, where you can get your Name Change Passport processed very efficiently.
 The Santa Clara County Passport Agency is part of the US Department of State which issues the US Passports.
 Many other places can process your Passport Application, including private services and many US Post Offices.
 They will require that you provide a Certified Copy of your Name Change Document (Court Order) along with their Application and the other documentation they require.
 Their website will also give you options to apply online and by mail.

 After the Passport Agent has reviewed your Certified Copy, you will get it back to use again elsewhere or keep in a safe place.
 They won’t keep your Certified Copy.
 It’s yours.

 Birth Certificate Name Change Santa Clara County

 The California Department of Health (CDPH) Issues and manages the birth certificates for everyone born in California.
 The CDPH will issue an Amended or Corrected Birth Certificate if you complete their application forms AND provide them with a Certified Copy of a Decree from any California Superior Court, including any of the ones in Santa Clara County.
 If you were born in another State or Country, check with the government office there to see what’s required if you want to amend or make changes to your birth certificate.
 They may require other things, but your Santa Clara County Superior Court issued Certified Copy of the Decree Changing Name will be honored.

 Making updates to your DMV ID and Official Records is one of the most important things to do after a legal name change is complete.
 But, if you don’t have your Social Security account information updated properly first, you’re going to waste some time trying to get your DMV documents changed over.
-You can get some things done online with DMV before going in.
+You can get some things done online with the DMV before going in.
 But, to get Name Change completed at DMV, you will need to visit one of their offices (26 Los Angeles County DMV offices).